General Rules For Meetings & Activities

 Scouts are expected not to use foul language and must conduct themselves in a manner as to not bring discredit upon themselves, their families or the Boy Scouts of America.

-In the times before, during, and after the meeting, all Scouts must remain in the same area and stay away from any areas designated Off Limits by the School.
+In the times before, during, and after the meeting, all Scouts must remain in the same area and stay away from any areas designated off Limits by the church.

 It is our responsibility to leave the meeting hall clean and neat.
 Service Patrol must accomplish this before they leave.
 If the Service Patrol is not available, everyone is responsible to clean the hall.